rBurgett/thisismlga.com/data/episodes/0096/notes.md

 ## Notes

-Watch the live video of this conversation on [Rokfin](https://rokfin.com/stream/5775/Episode-95--The-Odysee-with-Jeremy-Kauffman).
+Watch the live video of this conversation on [Rokfin](https://rokfin.com/post/41957/Episode-96--Enter-the-Soundman-featuring-Dent).

-If you would like to check out what Jeremy has created, check out LBRY over at [lbry.com/](https://lbry.com/)

-Check out the YouTube Destroyer over at [odysee.com/](https://odysee.com/)

-Sign the petition and see how you can help at [helplbrysavecrypto.com/](https://helplbrysavecrypto.com/)

-Follow him on Twitter [@jeremykauffman](https://twitter.com/jeremykauffman)
+If you aren't following Dent on Twitter, you should be over [@dentintheworld](https://twitter.com/dentintheworld).

+If you want to sound good while you're streaming, in meetings, or podcasting, get your setup from Dent over at [ZenProAudio.com](https://www.zenproaudio.com/)

 Have you checked out out Opsec Drip yet?
 No?
 Do it now here: [youtube.com/channel/UCY6-KklshhvF4GOrkHPQRmQ](https://www.youtube.com/channel/UCY6-KklshhvF4GOrkHPQRmQ)